Tips to Get a Greener Home

 From EWG, I have received a Home Guide to 13 areas where you can make improvements in your own home.
 Your house should be as “clean” and therefore as healthy as possible.
 I will tell you a few of their suggestions.

-In case you have a portable air filter choose one with a high efficiency or HEPA filter.
+In case you have a portable air filter, choose one with high efficiency or a HEPA filter.

 Babies and elderly people spent more time at home as an adult so they are more affected by unhealthy air.
-Take care of the air you breathe in your own home, it is the only place under your direct control.
+Take care of the air you breathe in your own home.
+It is the only place under your direct control.

 Mattresses: We spend at least one-third of our life in bed.
-There is no question that a good nights sleep is needed to wake up refreshed and be able to tackle the day.
+There is no question that a good night’s sleep is needed to wake up refreshed and be able to tackle the day.
 However, there is a problem most people do not realize.
-Most mattresses on the market are full of chemicals which pollute the air and therefore are harmful to your body.
+Most mattresses on the market are full of chemicals that pollute the air and therefore are harmful to your body.
 What can one do about this?
 Chose a healthy mattress.

 No polyurethane foam

 No added chemical flame retardants